CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

    ![Map new map sql editor](/img/cloud-native-workspace/tutorials/tutorial13_map_new_sql_editor.png)

-8. We define the study area and create h3 layer and save the h3 layer as a new table for the study area.
+8. We define the study area and create the h3 layer and save the h3 layer as a new table for the study area.
 For this project, we’re using the greater NYC area as our study area.
 To define that area we need to select the four polygons representing Brooklyn, Queens, Manhattan and the Bronx, and merge them together.
     ```sql
     -- define study area
     WITH study_area AS (